aurimrv/scripts_python/README.md

 ### Merge test set

-So it is possible to evaluate the influence of the different test generating algorithm on each other, `mergeTestSet.sh` can be executed to combine different test sets in to one file, so it can be later evaluated with the mutation tools.
+So it is possible to evaluate the influence of the different test generating algorithm on each other, `06mergeTestSet.sh` can be executed to combine different test sets in to one file, so it can be later evaluated with the mutation tools.

 It requires the mandatory parameters `<project root dir>` and `<list of test sets directory to be merged>`.